- http://solent-art.co.uk/paintings/sand-sea/ Why is it important to write thoughtful rejection letters?

 When you see that email from the magazine in your inbox, you get this crazy jolt of anxiety.
 If the letter simply says “We didn’t accept your work,” it can smash your hopes of ever getting that piece published.
 Although I don’t enjoy rejecting work, I enjoy giving individualized feedback on pieces that didn’t make it in the magazine.
 It lets me focus on the promising aspects of a story while encouraging the author to explore their work and themselves in a deeper, more meaningful way.
 If I see the same stories again the next year, 90% of the time they are highly improved.
 Rejection doesn’t mean the piece is a failure, it only needs more specialized attention.
 If a rejection letter can encourage the writer to stick to it, you will have helped make a better writer.

-- Fermented foods kick?
+- buy ivermectin online Fermented foods kick?
 Tell me a little bit more about your passion for red kimchi.

 I don’t have a sweet tooth at all, but I have a bad salt tooth.
 Kimchi satisfies my thirst for salty, vinegary, garlicky, sour things.
 I love to cook, and the more labor-intensive the recipe, the more I love it and the more I practice and alter the process.
 Laborious cooking is a way for me to use my brain, but also free it up to experiment, think on stories, and tinker with problems.
 It’s kind of my preferred way to meditate (plus I love to feed people!).
 Although kimchi requires no heat, the process is very involved during the building stage and for the next week as it ferments.
 I also have a passion for outdoor cooking—I use my cast iron ware right on the bonfire when I host parties.
 Kimchi has the potential to blend all these elements together: you can jar it and keep it under a cupboard, or you can get rustic and bury it in the backyard for a week.
 This is an old act of connecting with the earth, getting your hands in the dirt feeds your spirit, and later, your body.
 Using purple cabbage instead of Napa cabbage is about color and texture.
 When it’s finished, the kimchi is a beautiful, rich purple with a satisfying crunch.
 I add it to pasta, rice, veggies…but mostly I eat it straight out of the jar.